Defining NLME models in Pumas

 We provide two model types, PumasModel and PumasEMModel.
 The PumasModel type provides great flexibility, allowing a wide variety of random effects distributions and error models and the best support for different approximation methods, excluding only SAEM.
 The PumasEMModel type is more structured, supporting just a subset of the models expressible by a PumasModel, but uses this structure to enable the optimizations required to make SAEM efficient.

-Instances of PumasModel and PumasEMModel types are easily constructed using a macro based domain-specific language (DSL) using the macros @model and @emmodel respectively.
+Instances of PumasModel and PumasEMModel types are constructed using a macro based domain-specific language (DSL) using the macros @model and @emmodel respectively.

 The @model macro interface